Last updated: May 4, 2026

 Who needs a background check for an Idaho daycare?

-Does Idaho require CPR certification for daycare staff?
+Does Idaho require workers’ compensation for daycare employees?

 More Idaho Business Guides